 Our Curriculum

-All students are all on Individual Education Plans (IEPs) and identified outcomes are aligned to the Western Australian Curriculum.
+All students are all on Individual Education Plans (IEPs).
+The outcomes sought for students are aligned to the Western Australian Curriculum.
+The values which underpin the Curriculum Framework, also guide teaching and learning.
 Learning Areas – English, Mathematics, History, Geography, Science, the Arts, Health and Physical Education and Technology & Enterprise.

 We have over 20 iPads in the school and all students are able to access them to assist in their curriculum access.
-We also have four Smartboards with a variety of numeracy and literacy programs on them, as well as a number of computers to support learning programs.
+Needless to say, the iPads are very popular with everyone and also function as rewards for good work.
+We also have four Smartboards with a variety of numeracy and literacy programs on them as well as a number of computers to support learning programs.

 Inclusion with the Primary School

-MHESC students in Year 3-6 are able to take part in classes in the primary school with their mainstream peers, from Term 2.
+Our students are able to take part in classes in the primary school with their mainstream peers.
 This integration is individually organised for each student, depending on their needs.
 Mostly, our students take part in Art, Music, and Sport.
 Students also join with their primary school peers at recess as well as attending a variety of incursions, assemblies and special programs such as Edudance.

 Student Assessment

-Individual student achievement is directly related to progress towards the outcomes set in the students’ Individual Education Plans (IEPs).
+Individual student achievement is directly related to progress towards the outcomes set in the children’s Individual Education Plans (IEPs).
 In Term 1, parents and carers are invited to meet with teachers and relevant support staff to review the students’ progress and agree on the student learning goals.
-Academic and non-academic objectives are identified and included in individual plans.

-IEPs form the basis for ongoing assessment and recording during the period, with teachers using a range of assessment tools such as formal and informal testing, staff observations, anecdotal records, collaboration with therapists and outside agencies and parent notes.
+IEPs form the basis for ongoing assessment and recording during the period, with teachers using a range of assessment tools such as formal and informal testing, check sheets, staff observation, anecdotal records, collaboration with therapists and outside agencies and parent notes.
 Teachers use photo recording to show progress where relevant (e.g. physical, social and academic skill progression).
+Teachers use Photostory to make eportfolios of photos showing the students engaged in a wide variety of activities during the year which are sent home to parents on thumb drives.

-Although the IEP is reported on at the end of each semester, the students’ progress is communicated to parents regularly through face to face contact or over Class Dojo.
+Although the IEP is reported on at the end of each semester, the students’ progress is communicated to parents regularly during the week through the students’ communication diary and personal contact.
 Feedback during formal meetings indicates that this process is valued by parents and caregivers.

 • IEPs drawn up by staff and meetings held in Term 1 with parents to plan the priority areas for the year.